sourcemeta/learnjsonschema.com/content/2020-12/applicator/prefixItems.markdown

 The `prefixItems` keyword is used to validate arrays by applying a schema to each corresponding index of the array.
 It differs from the `items` keyword in that it validates only a prefix of the array, up to the length of the `prefixItems` array.
 Each schema specified in `prefixItems` corresponds to an index in the input array.

-* The value of this keyword must be a non-empty array of valid JSON Schemas.
 * The annotation produced by this keyword affects the behavior of `items` and `unevaluatedItems`.
 * `items` is used to validate all items in an array that are not covered by `prefixItems`, while `prefixItems` validates only a prefix of the array.
 * `prefixItems` keyword does not constrain the length of the array.
 If the array is longer than this keyword's value, this keyword validates only the prefix of matching length.